The Next Level

 Schmidt Hammer Lassen Architects

-The project has been under development for more than 10 years and from the very beginning involved a vision of adding a new artwork to the ARoS collectiion by an artist working in large scale to create unique environments.
+The project has been under development for more than 10 years and from the very beginning involved a vision of adding a new artwork to the ARoS collection by an artist working in large scale to create unique environments.

 Three museum directors – Jens Erik Sørensen, Erlend Høyersten, and Rebecca Matthews – have contributed to the concept and realization of the project with Schmidt Hammer Lassen as architect and consultant in close collaboration with Aarhus Municipality as building owner and developer.

-The Dome, a Skyspace by James Turrell
+A Skyspace by James Turrell

 The Dome, a Skyspace by James Turrell is a vast work of art consisting of a circular indoor space extending to 16 metres in height and 40 metres in diameter.